Capsized ship off Louisiana: 12 missing, 1 dead, 6 rescued

 “We did have some weather reports yesterday that there would be some challenging weather.
 But this level of weather was not necessarily anticipated,” he said.

 The National Weather Service in New Orleans issued a special marine warning before 4 p.m.
-Tuesday that predicted steep waves and winds greater than 50 knots (58 mph).
+Tuesday that predicted steep waves and winds greater than 58 mph.

 The Coast Guard received a distress message from a good Samaritan at 4:30 p.m. and issued an urgent marine broadcast that prompted multiple private vessels in the area to respond, saving four people, the agency said.
 Coast Guard crews rescued another two people.

-At one point, video showed the boat — 129 feet (39 meters) long at its beam — with one leg pointed awkwardly skyward as rescuers searched the heaving water.
+At one point, video showed the boat — 129 feet long at its beam — with one leg pointed awkwardly skyward as rescuers searched the heaving water.

 Although the Coast Guard said the lift boat capsized during a microburst, a National Weather Service meteorologist said the system was more like an offshore derecho — or straight winds storm.

-He said the weather service's nearest official gauge, at Grand Isle, showed about 30 minutes of 75 mph (120 km/h) winds, followed by hours of winds over 50 mph (80 km/h).
+He said the weather service’s nearest official gauge, at Grand Isle, showed about 30 minutes of 75 mph winds, followed by hours of winds over 50 mph.

 The initial storm system was followed by a low-pressure system called a wake low, which amplified the winds and made them last longer, Grigsby said.